samer-khaled22/movies-single-page-app/README.md

 All data on this website are coming from themoviedb API.

 ### Features:
-- Trending movies and TV shows by week or day.
+- Real time trending movies and TV shows by week or day.
 - Movies details and cast.
 - Real time search for movies or TV shows.
 - Registering and creating an account.